tomhenrich/plex/Users/README.md

 -----

 > [!TIP]
-> If you see any ads, you're watching something from Plex's own service.
+> If you ever see ads, you're watching something from Plex's own service.
 You will never see ads while watching anything from my server.

 -----